chem454/chem454.github.io/docs/useful-info/statistics.md

 ## Comparing Means

-If you are comparing two means or comparing a mean to an expected value (e.g. comparing the concentration of a compound to the concentration listed on the manufacturer's label), you should use the 95% confidence interval to draw conclusions about *significance*.
+If you are comparing two means or comparing a mean to an expected value or (e.g. comparing the concentration of a compound to the concentration listed on the manufacturer's label) or to each other (e.g. comparing a post-vape to pre-vape sample), you should use the 95% confidence interval to draw conclusions about *significance*.
 If the confidence intervals overlap, there is no *significant* difference; if they do not overlap the difference is *significant*.

+Recall that the confidence interval (CI) is calculated as:

+$$
+\text{CI} = \frac{t s}{\sqrt{n}}
+$$

+where $t$ is obtained from a *t*-table, $s$ is the sample standard deviation, and $n$ is the sample number.
+Thus, the mean is reported as:

+$$
+\mu = \bar{x} \pm \frac{t s}{\sqrt{n}}
+$$

 ## Outlier Detection

-You should never throw away data unless you have a good reason to do.
+You should never throw away data unless you have a good reason to do so.
 Generally, this means that you've identified the data point as an outlier using a Grubbs' test.
 See section 22.4 in your textbook for more information.